junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 >
 > Dean nods.
 Works for him.
 He takes the shirt off the ironing board, tosses it to Sam, and they're off.

-Finally Sam knows what's the right thing to say that Dean would agree on.
+Finally Sam knows what the right thing is to say that Dean would agree on.

 > Sam and Dean sidebar by Baby, catching up.
 >